cyberbotics/webots/docs/discord/development-2021.md

 ##### Olivier Michel [Cyberbotics] 01/13/2021 11:23:51
 I am not sure this is a good idea as we want to be able to interact with ROS in the console...

-##### Darko Lukić [Moderator] 01/13/2021 15:44:30
-It may be possible to implement events in the launch file (like here [https://github.com/cyberbotics/webots\_ros2/blob/38d88e01fe174a8a00731f554f1a8646b9127bd2/webots\_ros2\_demos/launch/armed\_robots.launch.py#L63](https://github.com/cyberbotics/webots_ros2/blob/38d88e01fe174a8a00731f554f1a8646b9127bd2/webots_ros2_demos/launch/armed_robots.launch.py#L63)), so if reset controllers in Webots it supposed to restart certain ROS2 nodes as well within the launch file.
-This would be useful feature and it would speed up development significantly (as you don't need to reload the world).

 ##### babaev1 01/16/2021 20:00:53
 Dear Sirs, recently Organizing Commitee of Humanoid League of Robocup Federation decided to host Summer World Championship in virtual format with organizing games between teams within simulator.
 Currently simulator platforms are under consideration for choosing.
 There are going to be games between 2 teams , with each team providing 4 humanoid robots  equipped by 23-25DoF servomotors, 1-2 imus, 1-2 cameras.
 Imortant point is streaming of images from cameras to external controller softwares of teams.
 Currently built in webots camera streams images in non-compressed format.
 Supposing simultaneously streaming images from 8 cameras with resolution 640x480 RGB  with 30 fps simulation is expected to be dramatically slowing down.
 Some of teams are expected to use stereo cameras, means number of cameras in this case will be doubled.